 This book discussion will explore the challenges of living a joyful life through a discussion of The Book of Joy, by the 14th Dalai Lama and Archbishop Desmond Tutu.

 The Book of Joy book discussion group will meet weekly on Sundays at 7:30pm Eastern / 5:30pm Mountain time starting May 3, 2020 and continuing through the end of May.
 The group will decide together whether to meet on Mother's Day, Sunday, May 10.

 What Canst Thou Say: Spiritual Inquiry Grounded in Worship Sharing

 The Building a Meaningful and Connected Life eRetreat invites you to explore and practice the spirituality of meaning-making, resiliency, renewal, and life transitions.
 Rather than focusing on death and dying, this eRetreat explores the spiritual gifts of aging across the lifespan.

 Week 2: What Gets in the Way?

 Week 3: Resilient Transitions

 Do our meetings truly reflect all the faces of God among our members and attenders?
 FGC has heard from many of you that the answer to that question is often no. We have heard that many meetings wonder why their newcomers stop coming after a few visits-- especially LGBTQ folks, families with young children and People of Color.
 In this eRetreat, we will explore how newcomers experience welcome, mistakes meetings make with newcomers, and what approaches to welcoming have worked in FGC meetings.

-The Aging, Death, and Dying eRetreat invites you to explore and practice the spirituality of death.
+The A Quaker Way of Living with Dying eRetreat invites you to explore and practice the spirituality of death.
 Growing old, even when that means facing physical or other changes, can help us focus on what is essential.
-This eRetreat will run from May 12 - June 7, 2019.
+This eRetreat was previous offered with the title Aging, Death, and Dying.